-The scheme is primarily surrounded by agricultural fields and dense vegetation.
-Approximately 30 residential properties are located within 200m of the scheme extents, with the closest being approximately 10m east from the A75.
-With regards to further non-residential air quality sensitive receptors, Springholm Primary School is located within 200m of the works, approximately 180m north from the start of the scheme extents.
+The scheme is predominantly surrounded by agricultural fields and dense vegetation.
+There are two residential properties located within 200m of the scheme extents, with the closest being approximately 20m south from the A75.
+There are no other sensitive air quality receptors within 200m.

-Dumfries and Galloway council has not declared any Air Quality Management Area (AQMA) in the vicinity.
+Dumfries and Galloway council have not declared any Air Quality Management Area (AQMA).

-Baseline air quality is predominantly influenced by vehicle traffic along the A75.
-The closest manual count point at 80377 shows that the Annual Average Daily Flow of Traffic (AADF) in 2023 for all motor vehicles along the A75 is 9365 with 1075 of those being Heavy Good Vehicles (HGVs).
+Baseline air quality is influenced by vehicle traffic along the A75.
+The closest manual count point (10740) approx. 4km west shows that the Annual Average Daily Flow of Traffic (AADF) in 2023 for all motor vehicles along the A75 is 15747 with 1700 of those being heavy good vehicles (HGVs).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) within 1km of the scheme.
+No sites registered on the Scottish Pollutant Release Inventory (SPRI) have been identified within 1km of the scheme.